 - Plan for “what if” situations

-She will start to develop a sense of right and wrong and use it to make decisions.
-But sometimes she will act without a lot of thought.
-Your daughter will get better at organizing herself.
+They will start to develop a sense of right and wrong and use it to make decisions.
+But sometimes they will act without a lot of thought.
+Your daughter will get better at organizing themselves.
 Many girls this age do a good job as they juggle school, activities, and work.